MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Methodology

 \subsection{Synthetic Data Generator}

-The original multivariate gaussian model is parameterized by mean ($\mu$) and covariance matrix ($\Sigma$).
-The algorithm \ref{alg:MC-GEN} outputs two parameters $\mu\_DP$ and $\Sigma\_DP$ that are protected by differential privacy.
-Hence the multivariate Gaussian model that is parameterized by $\mu\_DP$ and $\Sigma\_DP$ is also protected by differential privacy.
+The original multivariate Gaussian model is parameterized by mean ($\mu_{i}$) and covariance matrix ($\Sigma_{i}$).
+The algorithm \ref{alg:MC-GEN} outputs two parameters $\mu_{i}\_DP$ and $\Sigma_{i}\_DP$ that are protected by differential privacy.
+Hence the multivariate Gaussian model that is parameterized by $\mu_{i}\_DP$ and $\Sigma_{i}\_DP$ is also protected by differential privacy.
 Depending on the post-processing invariance of different privacy, all the synthetic data derived from differential private multivariate Gaussian models are protected by differential privacy as well.
-The synthetic data is synthesized sample by sample from the multivariate gaussian generative model with perturbed $\mu$($\mu\_DP$) and perturbed $\Sigma$ ($\Sigma\_DP$).
+The synthetic data is synthesized sample by sample from the private multivariate Gaussian generative models with perturbed mean ($\mu_{i}\_DP$) and covariance matrix ($\Sigma_{i}\_DP$) based on Eq.~(\ref{MGD}).
+These multivariate Gaussian generative models are determined by the multiple-level clustering result of corresponding original data.